dladams/duneadc/README.md

 (ADC count for each tick) but early test data at BNL is an ADC-Vin table: number of samples in bins of  ADC count/bin and input voltage).

-The interface `AdcSampleReader` provides clients (you) with access to the data in any of these formats.
+The interface [AdcSampleReader](AdcSampleReader.h) provides clients (you) with access to the data in any of these formats.
 The data may be viewed as a raw waveform (where available) or as a table summary.
-ADC sample files may be opened using `AdcSampleFinder`, e.g.
+ADC sample files may be opened using [AdcSampleFinder](AdcSampleFinder.h), e.g.

 ```
 root> AdcSampleFinder asf;